jomalley2112/hot_date_rails/README.md

 hd_picker_tag(field_name, value=nil, cls="datepicker", options={}, locale_format=nil)
 ```

-- *name* - a symbol representing the form field
+- *name* - a symbol representing the form field.
+  Note that by default the ID attribute of the generated fields will be randomized to make certain it is unique.
+If needed you can specify the ID as an html option.
+See the [Example Tag Helper Calls section](#ethc).
 - *options* - see the [Form Helper Options](#fho) section below
 - *locale_format* - the name of a strftime format specified under the corresponding branch in the locale file.
 Use this when specifying :date_format and/or :time_format.
 This is necessary to synchronize the format strings used for the date/time pickers with Ruby's [strftime format directives](http://apidock.com/ruby/DateTime/strftime).
 	- A [base set](#locales) of locale_formats are included for english and custom formats can be added.